 Filing a Complete Police Report May Support Your Case

-You are allowed to file a car accident claim without a police report, but one might be required under certain circumstances.
-When a police report is required, it must contain specific information which includes:
+You can file a car accident claim without a police report, but one might be required under certain circumstances.
+When a police report is required, it must contain specific information, which includes:

 - The date and time the accident occurred